 Hair loss can result from changes in hormones.
 This could be the natural decline of hormones that occurs with age or the sudden unnatural drop in hormones that result from drugs or supplements.

-Your genetics and family history can contribute to the chances of you going bald.
+Your genetics and family history can contribute to your chances of baldness.
 Both male and female balding can be passed down through the generations.

 A type of hair loss called telogen effluvium is primarily caused by chronic stress.
-High-stress levels can lead to a shortening of the lifespan of your hair follicles — leading the hair to fall out much faster.
+High-stress levels can shorten the lifespan of your hair follicles, leading the hair to fall out much faster.

 Fortunately, this type of hair loss can be corrected if caught early.